 _ZN11mynamespace4swapIdEEvRT_S2_:

-This is how the swap() template function name looks like in the assembly code.
-These are called mangled names.
-Simply put C++ compiler modifies the function (and identifier) names so that the linker can differentiate them uniquely from other names.
-To generate a human-readable name from the above, you can use the following tool:
+This is how the swap() function template name appears in the generated assembly code.
+Such names are referred to as mangled names.
+In simple terms, the C++ compiler modifies function and identifier names so that the linker can uniquely distinguish them from other symbols.
+To obtain a human readable name corresponding to the mangled symbol shown above, you can use the following tool.

 $ c++filt _ZN11mynamespace4swapIiEEvRT_S2_